pharmadata/node-resourcehacker/README.md

 $ npm install node-resourcehacker --save
 ```

 During installation, the Resource Hacker binary will be automatically downloaded.
 I can't include a copy of Resource Hacker because it's illegal.
 Try setting `HTTP_PROXY` if you experience a slow download speed.
+A custom url can be used to download a specific version of Resource Hacker if required, otherwise the default will be used which will always get the latest stable release.

 ## Usage